We often hear the term “playing the stock market.” It is a well-known phrase that rolls off the tongue.

 Investing in the stock market needs to be treated like a business; only then will you be able to treat your money and your time with respect.

-- Is the money you are investing important to your daily life?
+- Is the money you are investing important to the running your daily life?
 You should not risk money that would be needed for food, accommodation or family commitments.

 - The stock market goes down as well as up and it tends to go down twice as quickly as it rises.
 You need to be prepared for that by not over investing.

 - Why are you buying this stock – do you have a trading system or methodology?

-- How are you going to record the reasons for entering and existing the trade?
+- How are you going to record the reasons for entering and exiting the trade?

 - Have you taken a professional stock market training course, so you have the knowledge to succeed in investing?

 Once you have these questions in check, you will be able to begin investing as a business.